Getting Around the Philippines

-There are many forms of transport to get around the Philippines.
+There are many forms of transport to getting around the Philippines.
 The good, the bad and the sheer hell on earth.

-Here I share my stories and pieces of advice about budget travelling in the Philippines.
+Here I share my stories and pieces of advice about budget travelling and different forms of transport in the Philippines.

 They tend not to leave the starting point until they are full so if you are the first one there then you may have a while to wait.
 You can flag them down anywhere along their route and hop on.